The Python MQbtT library

 Parameters:

-blocking – Whether to block until a log message is received.
+• blocking – Whether to block until the queue becomes not empty.

 A sketch of its usage is given by the following fragment of code